Tiagoperes/open-api-dsl-proposition/README.md

 # Propositions for a new DSL for Open API

 ## Objectives
-- It must be fast to write, i.e, it most reduce most of the code in a yaml not just replace it
+- It must be fast to write, i.e, it must reduce most of the code in a yaml not just replace it
 - It must be based on a well known programming language with validation and auto completion
 - It must be easy to learn
 - It must be restricted.
 The developer can't do more than the Open API allows.